-- 8. Mortality Meeting: The mortality meeting should be conducted in the department every month.
-The post graduate student should prepare the details regarding the cause of death after going through the case records in detail, and should present during the mortality meeting.
-The death records will be discussed in detail during this meeting. - 9.
-Teaching Skills: Post-graduate students must teach under graduate students (eg. Medical, Nursing) by taking demonstrations, bedside clinics, tutorials, lectures etc. Assessment is made using a checklist by medical faculty as well as by the students.
-Record of their participation is to be kept in Log Book.
-Training of postgraduate students in Educational Science and Technology is recommended. - 10.
-Continuing Medical Education Programmes (CME):Recommended that at least one national and state level CME programmes should be attended by each student during the course.
-CME will carry credits. - 11.
-Conferences: Attending conference is compulsory.
+- 12. Conferences: Attending conference is compulsory.
 Post-graduate student should Attend at least one national and one state level conference during the course.
-Present at least one paper in National & 2 papers in state /zonal conference. - 12.
-Research Activities: The candidate shall submit for publication at least one research work performed by him six months prior to taking final examination. - 13.
-Posting to other department: Postgraduate students will be posted to Anatomy Department for 15 days after completion of 1st. year.
+Present at least one paper in National & 2 papers in state /zonal conference. - 13.
+Research Activities: The candidate shall submit for publication at least one research work performed by him six months prior to taking final examination. - 14.
+Posting to Anatomy department: Postgraduate students will be posted to Anatomy Department for 15 days after completion of 1st. year.
 The modality of posting will be finalized by the Department in consultation with department of Anatomy.
-The same shall be entered in the log book by the student and attested by the Anatomy faculty in charge of the student. - 14.
+The same shall be entered in the log book by the student and attested by the Anatomy faculty in charge of the student. - 15.
+Posting to Nephrology department: Postgraduate students will be posted to Nephrology for 1 month during 2nd year.
+The modality of posting will be finalized by the Department in consultation with department of Nephrology.
+The same shall be entered in the log book by the student and attested by the Nephrology faculty in charge of the student. - 16.
 Periodic Tests: During the course of 3 years the department will conduct 5 periodic tests at the interval of 6 months.
-The performance in the tests will be considered for final examination. - 15.
+The performance in the tests will be considered for final examination. - 17.
 Student exchange programme: In view of expanding field of Urology, it is difficult to see, observe and have training in all newer sub-specialties.
 Therefore it is imperative to inculcate exchange programme.
 The student will be posted for one month to institutes of national repute at the end of 2nd year or beginning of 3rd. year.
-The details of the programme and mode of exchange will be decided by the department.
+The details of the programme and mode of exchange will be decided by the department - 18.
+Mock (Theory & Practical) Test for the final year resident will be conducted 2 months before appearing the main exams. - 19.
+Each resident will be encouraged to conduct surgical audit (clinical)

-16: SCHEME OF EXAMINATION:
+SCHEME OF EXAMINATION: